mapanet/NSE/docs/00_Data_Requirements.md

 # NSE Calculation for Neighborhoods (Boundaries Layer 6)

-## Brief Description

-This document describes the complete technical pipeline used to calculate the AMAI Socioeconomic Level (NSE) at the Neighborhood (Colonia) level, also known as Boundaries Layer 6.
-The process integrates four official datasets:
+This document describes the complete technical pipeline used to calculate the AMAI Socioeconomic Level (NSE) at the Neighborhood (Colonia) level, known as **Boundaries Layer 6**.
+Layer 6 is the **final enriched dataset**, where each neighborhood polygon contains its corresponding NSE category and weighted demographic values.

+Although Boundaries Layers **1 (State)**, **2 (Municipality)**, and **5 (City)** also receive NSE values through aggregation, this pipeline focuses specifically on **Layer 6**, where NSE is calculated using spatial intersections between neighborhood polygons and AGEB‑level socioeconomic and census data.

+To generate Layer 6, the pipeline integrates four official datasets.
+Each dataset contributes a specific component to the spatial, demographic, and statistical process:

+---

-- AMAI NSE 2024
+### **1. AMAI NSE 2024 (NSE_AMAI_2024_AGEB)**
+Provides socioeconomic indicators at the AGEB level.

-- INEGI Marco Geoestadístico 2025
+### **2. INEGI Marco Geoestadístico 2025 (AGEB Geometries)**
+Provides the official AGEB boundaries required for spatial weighting.

-- INEGI Census 2020
+### **3. INEGI Census 2020 (AGEB Block‑Level Data)**
+Provides population and dwelling counts used for demographic weighting.

-- INEGI DCAH 2023
+### **4. INEGI DCAH 2023 (Neighborhood Polygons)**

-Each contributing essential spatial, demographic, and statistical components required to generate a final, auditable NSE dataset for all neighborhoods in Mexico.
+Provides the official neighborhood geometries used to aggregate NSE to Layer 6.

+---

+**Summary:**
+Layer 6 is produced by intersecting neighborhood polygons with AGEB‑level NSE and Census data, applying demographic weighting, and assigning the final NSE category to each neighborhood.
+This dataset is used for **mapping, analytics, and API consumption**.

 ---